 Relieved that he can order without making a fuss, the vegetarian rejoins his colleagues.
 When the time comes to order, he points to the dish on the menu that the waiter had recommended.
 The waitress, eyeing him up and down, says loudly, "Oh, so you're the VEGETARIAN!
 Mike [the other waiter]told me all about you!"

-As all eyes at the table focus on him, the embarrassed vegetarian quietly admitted that he was the culprit.
+As all eyes at the table focus on him, the embarrassed vegetarian quietly admitted that he was guilty as charged!

 The local church was planning a banquet for its members and everyone was urged to attend.
 There was a cost involved for each couple and one vegetarian couple in the church decided not to attend because the menu was set and did not fit with their meatless lifestyle.
 However, the organizers of the dinner assured them that a vegetarian meal could be provided and so they signed up and paid their fee.
 At the banquet, the meal began with a green salad in a small wooden salad bowl.

 When it came time for the entrée, after serving everyone else, the waitress brought the two vegetarians each a very large salad, identical to the one they had just eaten, in a very large wooden salad bowl—the size that would normally contain all of the salad for a family of four!
 In other words, first there was salad as an appetizer, and then there was SALAD as the entrée!
 Apparently, the chef’s imagination as to what vegetarians eat did not go beyond a green salad.

 Two ladies were having lunch at a restaurant, and one who was a vegetarian.
 The following conversation ensued: